Tamás Eszes (sailor)

-Tamás Eszes (born June 18, 1976, in Keszthely) is a Laser Standard sailor from Hungary, who competed in two consecutive Summer Olympics for his native country (Atlanta, Sydney).
+Tamás Eszes (born 18 June 1976 in Keszthely) is a Laser Standard sailor from Hungary, who competed in two consecutive Summer Olympics for his native country (Atlanta, Sydney).
 He was trained by Trevor Millar who is the founder of SailCoach.

-Tamás is created Sail Coach Hungary in 2010.
-After the Sail Coach Hungary he established the European Sailing Academy in 2016.

-Currently he is the leader and head coach of his team at the academy, hosting training camps in the Canary Islands as his sailing base.
+Tamás created Sail Coach Hungary in 2010.
+After Sail Coach Hungary, he established the European Sailing Academy in 2016.
+He is currently the leader and head coach of his team at the Academy, hosting training camps in the Canary Islands as his sailing base.
 4 nations (Switzerland, Greece, India, Spain) qualified to the Tokyo 2020 Olympic Games in Laser Radial class following Tamas's coaching program between 2016 and 2021.